Council of Jerusalem: Historicity

-Interpreting the Council's decision
+Origin of the Council's decision

-The council retained the prohibitions on eating blood, meat containing blood, and meat of animals that were strangled, and on fornication and idolatry.
+The Council of Jerusalem retained the prohibitions on eating blood, meat containing blood, and meat of animals that were strangled, and on fornication and idolatry.
 The resulting Apostolic Decree in Acts 15 may simply parallel the seven Noahide laws found in the Old Testament, and thus be a commonality rather than a differential.
 However, modern scholars dispute the connection between Acts 15 and the seven Noahide laws.
 The Apostolic Decree may have been a major act of differentiation of the early Church from its Jewish roots.